 If you like fresh tomatoes in your salads or cooking then you will know that it is sometimes difficult to find good tomatoes at the supermarket.
 Growing your own tomatoes has some great advantages ie. the tomatoes themselves are generally tastier, juicier and definitely fresher, on the downside it also takes some effort to produce a nice crop of succulent tomatoes.

 Using grow-bags of tomato compost is a bit easier than digging and weeding a vegetable patch but then they take up space and they are not always that convenient.
 A great solution is the upside down tomato garden that has become very popular of late.
-You may already have seen some ads for upside down tomato planters such as the one in this image and wondered what the heck it was all about – growing tomatos upside down!
-You may see this being called a myriad of different things such as – ‘upside down tomato garden, ‘upside down planter’, ‘topsy turvy planter’ (topsy turvy is actually a particular brand of the many upside down planters designed specifically for growing fruit such as tomatos upside down).
+You may already have seen some ads for upside down tomato planters such as the one in this image and wondered what the heck it was all about – growing tomatoes upside down!
+You may see this being called a myriad of different things such as – ‘upside down tomato garden, ‘upside down planter’, ‘topsy turvy planter’ (topsy turvy is actually a particular brand of the many upside down planters designed specifically for growing fruit such as tomatoes upside down).

 - They are generally less work than a vegetable patch since there is no digging and weeding involved.
 They even have an advantage over grow-bags since you don’t need to worry about using stakes to help keep the plant upright.